Skip to content

 Our Approach

 Historically marginalized people need help today accessing abortion and family planning contraceptive services that are becoming increasingly restricted.
 In partnership with community-based organizations, we work to eliminate barriers to care, especially for communities of color.
-Katz Amsterdam helps increase access to reproductive health care by providing general operating support to reproductive justice organizations working to protect abortion and contraception access, particularly within communities of color.
+Katz Amsterdam helps increase access to reproductive health care by providing general operating support to reproductive freedom and equity organizations working to protect abortion access, particularly within communities of color.

-- Advocating for reproductive justice as a fundamental right
+• Advocating for reproductive freedom and equity as a fundamental right

-Through its grantmaking, Katz Amsterdam seeks to reduce persistent racial disparities in access to abortion and contraception services and by increasing the power, reach and influence of reproductive justice organizations.
+Through its grantmaking, Katz Amsterdam seeks to reduce persistent racial disparities in access to abortion services by increasing the power, reach and influence of reproductive freedom and equity organizations.
 Katz Amsterdam is committed to helping sustain organizations working within marginalized and underrepresented communities to foster lasting and systemic change.